Introduction: The growing importance of B2B customer portals

 Fraud detection and security measures

-Practical Tip: Start with simple AI applications such as personalized product recommendations before implementing more complex features.
+Practical tip: Start with simple AI use cases such as personalised product recommendations before implementing more complex functions.

-Implementing a B2B customer portal is a complex endeavor that requires a strategic approach:
+Implementing a B2B customer portal is a complex project that requires a strategic approach:

-Start with an MVP (Minimum Viable Product) that covers the most critical features:
+Start with an MVP (Minimum Viable Product) that covers the most important functions:

-Phase 1: Core functions (product catalog, ordering, customer account)
+Phase 1: Basic functions (product catalogue, ordering, customer account)

-Phase 2: Advanced functions (integration, self-service, mobile optimization)
+Phase 2: Advanced functions (integration, self-service, mobile optimisation)

 Phase 3: Advanced functions (AI, configuration, analytics)